 If the insurer uses an external asset manager and if investments on Schedule BA assets are invested in funds that are affiliated with the asset manager or are managed by that asset manager, analysts should consider several possible issues that may result from this scenario.
 A possible concern may exist when the asset manager is also managing other funds in addition to managing assets for the insurer and then invests the insurer’s assets in those other funds that the asset manager manages.
 While those funds may be good investments, both in general and for the insurer, there are a few issues that may need to be considered.
 First is the potential for a conflict of interest if the asset manager is using the insurer’s available funds to provide seed money or fund the manager’s other funds.
 Second is if any concerns exist regarding the appropriateness of the fund for the insurer’s investment portfolio and if the transactions would be considered on an arm’s-length basis.
-Third is the understanding that the insurer may be paying double fees as the insurer would pay the asset manager a fee for the investment and then also pay a fee within the fund investment.
+Third is the understanding that the insurer may be paying overlapping fees as the insurer would pay the asset manager a fee for the investment and then also pay a fee within the fund investment.
+There may be similar concerns with other complex investments such as structured securities that are originated by the asset manager or one of its affiliates/related parties.
+The fees associated with these investments could be considered arms-length and appropriate but would require further review and potentially additional support or documentation to make that determination.

 Analysis 3 – V. C. Domestic and/or Non-Lead State Analysis – Form D Procedures